-BRUCE HORN is an Intel Fellow and Chief Technical Officer for the Intel Saffron Technology group, where he is responsible for driving new applications and uses for Intel Saffron's memory-based reasoning system, a fundamentally new approach in the development of intelligent devices and systems.
-Previously at Intel, Horn built a team to develop advanced conversational interfaces; that team provided the spoken language technology and mobile application for the Oakley Radar Pace running and cycling coach.
+BRUCE HORN is Distinguished Engineer at Datawire.io.
+Previously, he was Intel Fellow and Chief Technical Officer for the Intel Saffron Technology group, where he was responsible for driving new applications and uses for Intel Saffron's memory-based reasoning system, a fundamentally new approach in the development of intelligent devices and systems.
+In prior work at Intel, Horn built a team to develop advanced conversational interfaces; that team provided the spoken language technology and mobile application for the Oakley Radar Pace running and cycling coach.
 Prior to joining Intel, Horn was a principal research software development engineer at Microsoft, where he worked on the creation and deployment of natural language systems for Bing; worked at Powerset, where he was responsible for the computational infrastructure of the Powerset Natural Language Search System; worked at Apple, where he created and developed the Macintosh Finder, the first widely used desktop graphical user interface, among other components of MacOS; and served as a member of the learning research group at the Xerox Palo Alto Research Center, where he contributed to several implementations of the Smalltalk virtual machine.
 Horn holds a BS in mathematical sciences from Stanford University and an MS and PhD in computer science from Carnegie Mellon University.